terraform-ibm-modules/terraform-ibm-observability-agents/README.md

 <!-- Leave this section as is so that your module has a link to local development environment set up steps for contributors to follow -->
 ## Contributing

-You can report issues and request features for this module in GitHub issues in the module repo.
+You can report issues and request features for this module in GitHub issues in the module repository.
 See [Report an issue or request a feature](https://github.com/terraform-ibm-modules/.github/blob/main/.github/SUPPORT.md).

-To set up your local development environment, see [Local development setup](https://terraform-ibm-modules.github.io/documentation/#/local-dev-setup) in the project documentation.
+To set up your local development environment, see [Local Development Setup](https://terraform-ibm-modules.github.io/documentation/#/local-dev-setup) in the project documentation.